Welcome to Our Blog on the Camino Portuguese

 The next stretch of trail was beautiful, taking us through a wonderful smelling eucalyptus plantation.
 However, although the dirt track was generally well marked, it was undulating and required some very steep climbs in a couple places.
 As the last eight kilometers of a long hot day it was a bit tough going, although we enjoyed the shade and the views.

-Finally we emerged into the town of Grou and began the descent into Asseiceira.
-We stopped beside another set of impressive Roman ruins for a cold water in a bar at the edge of town.
+Finally, we emerged into the town of Grou and began the descent into Asseiceira.
+We stopped beside another set of impressive Roman ruins for cold water in a bar at the edge of town.
 As we sat there Sue and Peter walked past on their way to the youth hostel.
 It turns out we were all in for a bit of a surprise.
 The hostel won't be open for another month!
 Though according to many of the locals that same tale had been told for years.
-Apparently it was somewhat of a regional joke that so many people came to town for the albergue without the knowledge that it was never open!
+Apparently, it was somewhat of a regional joke that so many people came to town for the Albergue without the knowledge that it was never open!

-Adding to the troubles, having emailed the hostel and left a review regarding our experiences, we were soon hit with a deluge of emails informing us that we were liars, that we "were known to be rude", that "every other pilgrim there hated us", and "that the situation was our fault for having camera on the Camino".
+Adding to the troubles, having emailed the hostel and left a review regarding our experiences, we were soon hit with a deluge of emails informing us that we "were known to be liars", that we "were known to be rude", that "every other pilgrim there hated us", and "that the situation was our fault for having a camera on the Camino".
 Crying in frustration and sadness as to what we were told we again set out to find a cool place to sit in town to calm down.

-Later this evening we ate dinner at a Medieval restaurant in the square with Micca and Heather (from Canada, although currently living in Iceland) and their seven month old baby.
+Later this evening we ate dinner at a Medieval restaurant in the square with Micca and Heather (from Canada, although currently living in Iceland) and their seven-month-old baby.
 Although the restaurant seemed a little cheesy, the food was fantastic!
-We had vegetable pillows with salad and cottage cheese and berry cake for dessert.
+We had vegetable pillows with salad along with a cottage cheese berry cake for dessert.

 After dinner we walked around a bit, enjoying the town at night and then turned in for the night.